 terrible gossips oh by the way.

-the Micmac have known about this secret motherlode of future information
+course the Micmac have known about this secret motherlode of future

-for literally thousands of years, and a few still try to communicate
+information for literally thousands of years, and a few still try to

-with the eagles, the bears, the whales, the moose, etc. and people still
+communicate with the eagles, the bears, the whales, the moose, etc.

-make fun of them for trying.
-But science is finally starting to catch
+and people still make fun of them for trying.
+But science is finally

-up!
-These experiments have also found that these higher primates also
+starting to catch up!
+These experiments have also found that these higher

-tire quickly of nouns, verbs, etc, and immediately turn to metaphor,
+primates also tire quickly of nouns, verbs, etc, and immediately turn

-nicknames, and slang, like many Native American languages do.
-Their
+to metaphor, nicknames, and slang, like many Native American languages

-name for Dr. Patterson was "lipstick."
-It fascinated them
+do.
+Their name for Dr. Patterson was "lipstick."
+It fascinated

-lullaby.
-It tells the baby that the eagle will hear the prayers of the
+a lullaby.
+It tells the baby that the eagle will hear the prayers of

-little one and take them to the Creator.
-The next morning, it will return
+the little one and take them to the Creator.
+The next morning, it will

-with the answers.
-It's a beautiful song, which Micmac mothers still
+return with the answers.
+It's a beautiful song, which Micmac mothers

 too.
 Mothers are like that yeah they are.

-my hand a dreamcatcher made by a Munsee Indian, a Native New Yorker
+have in my hand a dreamcatcher made by a Munsee Indian, a Native New

-who still lives near here.
-Native moms used to place these near the
+Yorker who still lives near here.
+Native moms used to place these near

-trees of the mother earth filter our polluted air, and the soil filters
+The trees of the mother earth filter our polluted air, and the soil

-our polluted water, but only reasonable amounts of it.
-There's a limit.
+filters our polluted water, but only reasonable amounts of it.
+There's

-I handed one of these to Manhattan Boro President Virginia Field, soon
+a limit.
+I handed one of these to Manhattan Boro President Virginia

-after 9-11, and she grabbed it gladly and said, "Thanks, we need
+Field, soon after 9-11, and she grabbed it gladly and said, "Thanks,

-all the help we can get!"
-She was mothering all New York City,
+we need all the help we can get!"
+She was mothering all New York

 state and communicate with the eagle, bear, moose, or whale, and get